Happy Friday Eve!!! Yep, that's a real thing.

 I am completely aware that my mayonnaise is yellow and kind of looks like a tiny bowl of soup.
 That's why I titled this "Yellow Mayo" so you wouldn't freak out.
 Kind of like how when I take baked goods containing sunbutter to friends houses, I call them "green banana bread" or "green cookies" so they know I'm not serving them food that I made last month.
 Green food is more fun anyways.

 I confess, I had to look at some various store-bought bottles of mayonnaise to figure out what spices to add to this.
-Is it just me or does that stuff smell like wet cardboard since going paleo?
+Is it just me or does that stuff smell like wet cardboard?
 I used to be absolutely crazy about it.
 Condiments in general, really.
-I was eating hamburgers with a fork and knife before I even ditched the buns.
+I was eating hamburgers with a fork and knife before I even had to ditch the buns.
 They were so messy!

-You’ll notice this recipe is for cooked mayonnaise.
-I’m not sure but I think most mayonnaise uses raw eggs and that freaks me out.
+You'll notice this recipe is for cooked mayonnaise.
+I'm not sure but I think most mayonnaise uses raw eggs and that freaks me out.
 I know the odds of food poisoning from raw eggs are very very small BUT I still like mine cooked.
-If that’s not your thing, put all the ingredients in a small food processor instead of cooking in a saucepan.
-I think it’s pretty cool that the oil doesn’t separate from the rest of the sauce after it’s cooked.
-It’s actually the perfect consistency while cold.
-Oh and it makes excellent tuna salad!
-Trust me.
+I guess you could use pasteurized eggs if you don't want to cook it.
+To skip cooking it, just put all the ingredients in a small food processor instead of cooking in a saucepan.

 - 2 eggs

-- ½ Tbsp kombucha vinegar or apple cider vinegar
+- ½ tablespoon kombucha vinegar or apple cider vinegar

 - Add all ingredients to a saucepan over medium heat.